Merchant Account Rolling Reserves- Surviving Them

 Upfront reserves are when you fully fund the reserve from another source before you start processing credit cards.
 You can either get a letter of credit from your bank or put in funds from another account.
 You could also withhold 100% of your early transactions until you meet that limit.

-Do All High-Risk Merchant Accounts Need a Reserve?
+Do All High-Risk Merchant Accounts Need a Rolling Reserve?

 Not all high-risk merchant accounts need a reserve, just the categories we mentioned earlier: poorly-regulated and unregulated industries, and industries that have a higher risk of chargebacks.